dpwiese/personal-website/content/posts/documentation.md

 ```
 ````

+Of course the doesn't enable the code block line numbers to be selectively turned off in the Pandoc output.

 It's not the most elegant solution as it requires remembering to include a superfluous `&nbsp;` after each `{linenos=false}` and as such will not scale well depending on how many other commands I rely on in the future that are not compatible with Pandoc, and adds a bit of an ugly extra step to the pandoc script.
 But for now it's a decent solution with low overhead.
 Should I revisit this later to come up with a better solution, I can simply `grep` my notes and remove this `&nbsp;` or just leave it in there, as it doesn't really hurt anything.
+And yet again, it is unlikely that markdown from this site will be given to Pandoc anyway.

 ## Solution Options Recap